rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 That’s why in this blog post we are going to talk about the differences between food intolerances and food allergies, about the role of the gastrointestinal tract in food intolerances, about symptomes and finally about the importance of an elimination diet.

-# Food Intolerances vs. Food Allergy
+# Food Intolerances vs. Food Allergy.

 Food intolerance is also known as **non-lgE mediated food hypersensitivity or non-allergic food hypersensitivity**.
 A food intolerance refers to the **difficulty in digesting certain foods** and it is different from food allergies in that **an allergy triggers the immune system**, while food intolerance does not.
 Still some of the symptoms of a food allergy may be similar to those of a food intolerance.